top of page

 HOW MANY CAMPERS ATTEND CAMP FIRWOOD EACH WEEK AND HOW MANY CAMPERS ARE IN EACH CABIN?

-A full session at Camp Firwood serves 250 campers.
-One cabin can accommodate 9 campers.
-One Counselor is assigned to each cabin.
+A full session at Camp Firwood serves 225 campers.
+One cabin can accommodate 8 campers.
+Two Counselors/Summer Staff are assigned to each cabin.

 WHAT IS YOUR CABIN MATE POLICY?